-The focus of Evidence for Development’s work is on livelihoods, the means by which people are able to access and meet their food and non-food needs.
+The main focus of EfD’s work is on livelihoods, the means by which people are able to access and meet their food and non-food needs.

 The DfID sustainable livelihoods framework (SLF) is perhaps the most well-known and widely used of the various analytical frameworks that have been developed for analysing livelihoods in developing countries.
 The SLF identifies five key assets on which rural livelihoods are built – human capital, natural capital, financial capital, social capital and physical capital – and locates these in their social and political context (‘transforming structures and processes’).